-- 1. An application for admission - 2.
-An official secondary school transcript or official GED - Scores from either the ACT or the SAT (if available) - 4.
-An official transcript from each post-secondary institution attended - 5.
-A personal essay or writing sample
+- An application for admission - An official secondary school transcript or official GED - 3.
+Scores from either the ACT or the SAT (if available) - An official transcript from each post-secondary - institution attended

 There is no upper limit to the number of hours that can be transferred from another accredited institution of higher learning, but the transfer student will have to complete at least 48 credit hours as a full-time Westminster student, which must include the two semesters immediately preceding graduation; and be certified by a department as having met the department's requirements for a major.
 Each course on a transfer student's transcript is evaluated as to whether it can be accepted for transfer credit.
 Usually most of a student's academic credits will transfer; however, no course with a grade below "C-" will transfer.
 (For more information, please refer to the complete Transfer Policy under the section Academic Policies and Procedures.)